FrancoSpeziali/db-crud-rest/README.md

     - if the user does not exist, call the `done()` function, with an appropriate error message for `error` and `false` for the `user`

-## Assignment 5 - Setup the '/dashboard' route
+## Task 4 - Setup the '/dashboard' route

 We will create a new route called `dashboard` and protect it from unauthorised users